Domain Setup · Yogi's VPS

 - MX records might have been changed or removed.

-- Compare current MX records with your email provider's official values.
+- Compare current MX records with your provider's official values.

-- Restore the correct MX values and give it some time to settle.
+- Restore the correct MX values and give it time to settle.

 Browser warning about insecure site

-- Ask us to confirm that HTTPS is enabled and that redirects are in place.
+- Ask us to confirm HTTPS is enabled and redirects are in place.

-- Make sure you access the site at https, not http, when you test.
+- Make sure you access the site at https, not http, when testing.